Skip to content

 Note

-To install these files, run:
+To install these files, run the following command:

 sudo dpkg -i linux-image-6.8.2-rt11_6.8.2-1_amd64.deb linux-headers-6.8.2-rt11_6.8.2-1_amd64.deb

-Install the required dependencies:
+1. Install required dependencies:

 sudo apt-get install build-essential bc curl ca-certificates gnupg2 libssl-dev lsb-release libelf-dev bison flex dwarves zstd libncurses-dev debhelper

-Download the necessary source files:
+2. Download the source files:

 mkdir linux-6.8.2-rt11